GERMANY’S 10 MOST BEAUTIFUL TOWNS

 THE LIST OF GERMANY’S PRETTIEST TOWNS

 There is a big chance you have never heard of Bremen unless you come from Germany.
-That said, this is without a doubt one of Germany’s most picturesque cities, if not the most picturesque one.
+That said, this is without a doubt one of Germany’s most beautiful towns, if not the most picturesque one.
 Many argue that it is also one of the most beautifully preserved historical old towns in Germany.

 Bremen is famous for the so-called “Bremen Town Musicians”.
 They are the main characters of the Brother’s Grimm fairytale.
 According to the legend, if you rub the statue you shall return to Bremen one day!
 It is definitely worth a try!

 It is also famous for a particularly beautiful Christmas Market.
 Therefore we would recommend visiting it around December.
 This way you will experience the city in its most stunning version.